The city motto of Groningen, a city in the very north of the Netherlands, is ‘Er gaat niets boven Groningen’ (there is nothing above Groningen).

-Granted, the second statement can feel way too accurate sometimes.
-Given that the provinces of ‘the North’ (Groningen, Friesland, and Drenthe) are three of the top five least populated provinces in the Netherlands, it really can feel like the middle of nowhere.
+This rings true in two ways!
+For one, the provinces of ‘the North’ (Groningen, Friesland, and Drenthe) are three of the top five least populated provinces in the Netherlands — so it really can feel like the middle of nowhere sometimes.

 One-day trip to Groningen: visit the Hortus Haren